Injured in a n Uber Accident in North Bergen?

 This is where a skilled rideshare accident attorney makes all the difference by pushing back against insurance tactics and uncovering the full compensation you deserve.

-How Glugeth & Pierguidi, P.C.
+How the North Bergen Uber/Lyft Lawyers at Glugeth & Pierguidi, P.C.
 Can Help

-At Glugeth & Pierguidi, P.C., we bring over 30 years of combined experience fighting for injured clients across New Jersey and New York.
 Unlike firms that rush to settle, we are seasoned trial lawyers who prepare every case as if it’s going to court.
 That pressure often results in better settlement offers, and when it doesn’t, we’re ready to go the distance.

 We’ve recovered hundreds of millions of dollars for people just like you.
 And because we treat every client like family, we stay personally involved in each case, offering timely updates and strategic guidance.
-This is one of the reasons we’ve earned a reputation as one of the region’s most respected personal injury firms.

 If you were injured in a rideshare accident in North Bergen, now is the time to act.
 Contact us today.
 We’re here 24/7 to listen, advise, and take action so you can focus on healing while we focus on results.